Aziz Ahmed (civil servant): Foreign minister

+Flt Cadet Abdul Razzaq Anjum receives the Sword of Honour from Aziz Ahmed as the top graduate of his course, PAF Academy, 1973.

-Soon after the East-Pakistan disaster, followed by the 1971 Winter war, Bhutto was hastily made President on 20 December 1971.
+Soon after the East Pakistan disaster, followed by the 1971 Winter war, Bhutto was hastily made President on 20 December 1971.
 After he was appointed President, Zulfikar Ali Bhutto summoned Aziz Ahmed out of retirement and appointed him Minister of State for Foreign Affairs.
 Subsequently, Aziz Ahmed was regarded as one of Bhutto's closest confidantes and appointed Minister of State for Defence and Foreign Affairs and finally as Foreign Minister for a few months, before the government was toppled in the military coup of 1977.
 Aziz Ahmed assisted in negotiating the Simla Agreement between Pakistan and India in 1972 and in organising the Islamic Summit at Lahore in 1974, where he headed Pakistan's delegation.
 As Minister of Defence, he played a key role in re-building Pakistan's defence capability after the 1971 war with India, as well as, the development of the Country's nuclear programme.
 Aziz convinced Richard Nixon to ensure the supply of weapons to Pakistan to counter Indian hegemony and weapons build-up.
 When pressed on the repatriation of Stranded Pakistanis, Aziz Ahmed told the Bangladesh foreign minister Kamal Hossain to send them to India.
 When the Bangladeshis told him that pushing the Biharis into India was not feasible, Ahmed said "then push them into the Bay of Bengal".

 Aziz Ahmed continued to work with Bhutto in building ties with China, and the Arab world.
-He also helped Bhutto to negotiate with Soviet Union for economical assistance.
+He also helped Bhutto to negotiate with the Soviet Union for economical assistance.
 His term as Foreign Minister was cut short in 1977.

 Aziz Ahmed remained a staunch opponent of martial law and the military government of General Zia-ul-Haq.

 Death and legacy

-Aziz Ahmed died on 23 October 1982, aged 76 and was buried in Karachi.
+Aziz Ahmed died on 23 October 1982, aged 76 and was buried in Islamabad.
 He was a recipient of Pakistan's highest civil award, HPk.
 He was survived by his wife Shereen Ahmed, two sons and two daughters.